 Contributions - The contributions requirements of the Plan are at an established rate determined by Oklahoma Statute and are not based on actuarial calculations.
 Employees are required to contribute eight percent (8%) of their annual pay.
 Participating cities are required to contribute thirteen percent (13%) of the employees' annual pay.
-Contributions to the pension plan from the City were \$44,698.
-In the government-wide Statement of Activities, revenue is recognized for the State of Oklahoma's on-behalf contributions on an accrual basis of \$39,529.
+Contributions to the pension plan from the City were \$43,089.
+In the government-wide Statement of Activities, revenue is recognized for the State of Oklahoma's on-behalf contributions on an accrual basis of \$42,409.
 These on-behalf payments did not meet the criteria of a special funding situation.

-Pension Liabilities/Asset, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2018, the City reported a liability of \$8,869 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2017.
-The City's proportion of the net pension liability was based on the City's contributions received by the pension plan relative to the total contributions received by pension plan for all participating employers as of June 30, 2017.
-Based upon this information, the City's proportion was 0.1153%.
+Pension Liabilities/Asset, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2019, the City reported a net asset of \$51,762 for its proportionate share of the net pension asset.
+The net pension asset was measured as of June 30, 2018, and the total pension asset used to calculate the net pension asset was determined by an actuarial valuation as of July 1, 2018.
+The City's proportion of the net pension asset was based on the City's contributions received by the pension plan relative to the total contributions received by pension plan for all participating employers as of June 30, 2018.
+Based upon this information, the City's proportion was 0.10866%.

-For the year ended June 30, 2018, the City recognized pension expense of \$54,165.
-At June 30, 2018, the City reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2019, the City recognized pension expense of \$36,678.
+At June 30, 2019, the City reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$ 445 \$ - Changes of assumptions - - Net difference between projected and actual earnings on pension plan investments 66,058 - Changes in proportion and differences between City contributions and proportionate share of contributions 635 - City contributions during measurement period - - City contributions subsequent to the measurement date 43,179 - Total \$ 110,317 \$ -
+D eferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$ 306 \$ 48,501 Changes of assumptions 22,606 - Net difference between projected and actual earnings on pension plan investments 26,954 - Changes in proportion and differences between City contributions and proportionate share of contributions 190 - City contributions during measurement period 1,397 - City contributions subsequent to the measurement date 47,351 Total \$ 98,804 \$ 48,501

-\$43,179 reported as deferred outflows of resources related to pensions resulting from City contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2018.
+\$47,351 reported as deferred outflows of resources related to pensions resulting from City contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2019.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows: